Daniel Dubois: Dubois vs. Bryan

-There was approximately 500 spectators in attendance.
+There was less than a thousand spectators in attendance.
 Dubois defeated Bryan by knockout in the fourth round to become the WBA (Regular) heavyweight champion.
 There was little action in the opening two rounds.
 Dubois caught Bryan with a right hand to the towards the end of round 3 which hurt him.
 In round 4, it was a left-right combination from Dubois that dropped Bryan to the canvas, face first.
 On his attempt to beat the referees count, Bryan fell face down on the canvas again and counted out.
 In the post-fight interview, Dubois said, "No disrespect to anyone, but Trevor's '0' had to go.
 That's just it."
 Trainer Shane McGuigan said they would like to make a defence of the title in London and mentioned Dillian Whyte as a potential opponent.
 The win also meant Dubois would become mandatory challenger to unified heavyweight champion Oleksandr Usyk.

 On 2 August, Dubois filed a lawsuit against Don King Productions.
 The documents alleged that Don King was yet to pay Dubois his full purse.
 According to Dubois, between $463,274.32 and $938,274.32 was still owed to him.
 There was also uncertainty as to whether the IRS or the WBA sanction fees were already paid by King on Dubois' behalf.
 A couple of weeks later the case was settled and Dubois was paid in full.